myheritage/bitbucket-merge-checker/README.md

 Currently only the English language is supported.

 ### License
-Bitbucket Merge Commit Message Checker is [Apache License Version 2.0 licensed](./LICENSE).
+Bitbucket Merge Checker is [Apache License Version 2.0 licensed](./LICENSE).